9 Things You Should Know When Dating a Commercial Fisherman

 1. When you date a commercial fisherman, you’re introduced to a world you never knew existed.

-You’ll learn that people travel long distances (the same area as the TV show, Deadliest Catch) in gnarly summer weather (milder than the show, but gnarly to you and I just the same) in big expensive boats with lots of expensive gear with big ‘ole expensive permits to legally fish each season.
+You’ll learn that people travel long distances (the same area as in the TV show, Deadliest Catch) in gnarly summer weather in big, expensive boats with lots of expensive gear with big ‘ole expensive permits to legally fish each season.

-You can’t quite wrap your head around it when he explains his profession to you.
+You can’t quite wrap your head around it when they explain the profession to you.

-Then your head explodes when you learn his sister does it, too.
+Then your head explodes when you learn their sister does it, too.

 Bri dwyer photography Chris Dabney commercial Fisherman

 Chris and Deckhand Mikey are picking sockeye salmon in Bristol Bay.
-Photo by POCF Bri Dwyer of History Channel’s Deadliest Catch.
+Photo by POCF Bri Dwyer of Discovery Channel’s Deadliest Catch.

 2. When you date a commercial fisherman, you’ll eat the freshest seafood you’ve ever had – canned, smoked, frozen salmon – directly from your lover’s hands straight to your plate.